Dear Valued Clients,

 When you come to pick up, please call when you are in the parking lot.
 We will go over any information, take care of the invoice and then bring your pet and all their belongings to you.

 Picking Up Medications

 Were have implemented a new protocol for all of our medication refill request.
 All medications must have a form filled out by staff and then get approval by a doctor before it can be filled.
 Please call prior to coming to let us know what medications you would like to pick up.
 This new exchange will take longer for staff to process request, we can not guarantee filling of request in a less that 24 hour period.
 We will contact you when your medication is ready for pick up.
 When you arrive, please call and we will bring your medications to you.
 Again, please do NOT come into the building.
 Payment may be finalized either when calling for the medication request or when picking up the medications.

 Please follow the advice of your physician and stay home if recommended.
 If you are sick or showing symptoms of COVID-19 (i.e.; fever, cough, shortness of breath etc.) please seek medical care.
 If you have an appointment scheduled with A & E Animal Hospital, and are experiencing any of these symptoms, we have several options set in place to ensure safety for everyone.

 Reschedule: We would be happy to reschedule your non-emergent appointment to a later time.

-Family Member or Friend: A non-sick family member or friend can bring your pet to the hospital for their scheduled appointment.
-If it is a non-sick family member, they will be asked to stay in the car and we will come to them.
-Please be available by phone if our doctors have any further questions on history, clinical signs and/or need authorization for diagnostics.
+Family Member or Friend: Please be available by phone if our doctors have any further questions on history, clinical signs and/or need authorization for diagnostics.